ray-project/ray/doc/source/ray-metrics.rst

     """

 Now, setup your prometheus to read metrics from `[NodeManagerAddress]:[MetricsExportPort]` from all nodes in the cluster.
+If you'd like to make this process automated, you can also use `file based service discovery <https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus>`_.

 Getting Started (Cluster Launcher)
 ----------------------------------
-When you use a Ray cluster launcher, it is common node IP addresses are changing.
+When you use a Ray cluster launcher, it is common node IP addresses are changing because cluster is scaling up and down.
 In this case, you can use Prometheus' `file based service discovery <https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus>`_.